zbkkhan/react-router-redux-SearchBar/README.md

 * @Terminal 2:
   $ node server

 * Open browser and go to localhost:8080/searchbar
+* Type in "Drake" or "Selena" to see a list of suggestions appear